uzair-123/Inventory-Management-System/README.md

 ## Author Uzair Kamdar

 Following are the features of this software:
-1)  Add items by cateogories
+1)  Add items by categories
 2) Add categories
 3) Process sales and purchase transsactions
 4) Bill generation